aiobserver751/ai-video-transcribe/docs/docker_deployment_guide.md

 ### 4. `package.json`

-*   **Purpose:** Manages project dependencies and defines various npm scripts, including those critical for the Docker build process.
+*   **Purpose:** Manages project dependencies and defines various npm scripts.
 *   **Key Scripts:**
-    *   `"compile:workers": "tsc -p tsconfig.workers.json"`: This script uses the TypeScript compiler (`tsc`) with a specific configuration file (`tsconfig.workers.json`) to compile only the worker-related TypeScript files (typically in the `scripts/` directory) into JavaScript.
-    *   `"build": "npm run compile:workers && next build"`: This is the main build script run within the Dockerfiles.
-It first compiles the worker scripts and then executes `next build` to build the Next.js application.
+    *   `"build": "next build"`: This is the main build script run within the Dockerfiles.
+It builds the Next.js application.
+    *   `"workers": "tsx scripts/init-workers.ts"`: This script runs the worker initialization using tsx for development.
-    *   `"workers:prod": "node scripts/init-workers.js"`: This script is what the `CMD` in `Dockerfile.worker` effectively runs.
-It directly executes the compiled JavaScript worker initialization file.
+    *   `"workers:prod": "node scripts/init-workers.js"`: Legacy script (no longer used in Docker).

 ### 5. `tsconfig.json` (Root)

 *   **Purpose:** The main TypeScript configuration file for the Next.js application.
-*   **Key Setting:** Typically includes `"noEmit": true` because Next.js handles its own TypeScript-to-JavaScript transpilation using its internal build process (SWC/Babel).
+*   **Key Setting:** Includes `"allowImportingTsExtensions": true` and `"noEmit": true` because Next.js handles its own TypeScript-to-JavaScript transpilation.

 ### 6. `tsconfig.workers.json`

-*   **Purpose:** A dedicated TypeScript configuration file specifically for compiling the worker scripts (e.g., `scripts/init-workers.ts`).
+*   **Purpose:** A dedicated TypeScript configuration file for worker scripts (currently not used in production Docker builds).
-*   **Description:**
-    *   Usually `extends` the root `tsconfig.json` to inherit common settings.
-    *   **Key Settings:**
-        *   `"noEmit": false`: Overrides the base setting to **allow** the TypeScript compiler to output JavaScript files.
-        *   `"outDir": "./dist"`: Specifies that the compiled JavaScript files for workers should be placed in a `dist` directory (e.g., `scripts/init-workers.ts` compiles to `dist/scripts/init-workers.js`).
-This path is then used in `Dockerfile.worker` to `COPY` the compiled script.
-        *   `"module": "commonjs"`: Configures the output module system, typically CommonJS for Node.js environments.
-        *   `"include": ["scripts/**/*.ts"]`: Specifies that only files in the `scripts` directory should be compiled using this configuration.
-        *   It may also `exclude` Next.js specific directories or clear out Next.js specific compiler `plugins` inherited from the base `tsconfig.json`.
+*   **Note:** With the tsx approach, this file is no longer required for production builds but may still be useful for development tooling.

 ### 7. `.github/workflows/docker-build.yml`